 • Click the router to check device status and network settings.
-You can turn on or off the wireless network or guest network, or click Edit to change related settings.
+You can click Edit to change related settings.

 Chapter 6 Network Map

 • Click Mesh Devices to view the devices that form a mesh network with the router.

 Click Clients to view the client devices in your network.
 You can block devices so they cannot access your network, or set Speed Limit to limit their upload and download speeds.